Medical Cannabis Costs

 How much does medical marijuana cost in Australia?

 It’s also important to note that not all product prices are equal.
-As mentioned above, about 95% of products are imported from overseas, so the products that are produced locally are going to have lower supply chain costs and therefore be less expensive.
+As mentioned above, a majority of products are imported from overseas, so the products that are produced locally are going to have lower supply chain costs and therefore be less expensive.

 Australian grown cannabis products (Cheaper)